hannesdelbeke/py-pip/README.md

 (Otherwise any python paths added after startup wont be detected by pip, so it can't uninstall certain installed packages, or it might install an already installed package)

 ### Features
 - pass env vars so pip can detect installed modules in different locations (e.g. Blender dynamicaly changes the Python path on startup)
+  & handle env vars, to prevent non sys.path paths being passed.
 - use pip from within Python, using the active interpreter

 ### Instructions